bioinformatics-ca/CAN_2021/Module2/Module2_lab.md

 ![Read information.](https://bioinformatics-ca.github.io/images/Igv_sort_and_group.png)

 You will see reads represented by grey or white bars stacked on top of each other, where they were aligned to the reference genome.
 The reads are pointed to indicate their orientation (i.e. the strand on which they are mapped).
-Individual bases are only colored if they are a **mismatch** to the reference.
-The transparacy of the mismatched bases corresponds to the **base quality**.
+By default, individual bases are only colored if they are a **mismatch** to the reference.
+The transparacy of the mismatched bases corresponds to the **base quality** (essentially how confident we are that the sequencing machine called the correct base).

 <img src="https://github.com/bioinformaticsdotca/BiCG_2019/raw/master/Module3/images/mismatches.png" width="500"/>

-Mouse over any read and notice that a lot of information is available.
+Mouse over or click on any read and notice that a lot of information is available.
 To toggle read display from "hover" to "click", select the yellow box at the top of the window and change the setting.

 ![Read information.](https://bioinformatics-ca.github.io/images/Igv_show_details_on_click.png)

 Once you select a read, a pop-up window shows quality metrics and other information about that read.
+We will learn more about these metrics in Module 3.

 ![Read information.](https://bioinformatics-ca.github.io/images/Igv_click_read.png)